 There was a time when I thought I had a gluten intolerance, yet it didn’t make sense because not every gluten product bothered me.
 I researched further to discover why.

 The results were that I didn’t have a gluten intolerance, but instead, high fructose syrup turned out to be my fatigue/inflammation/pain trigger.

 Spring Clean Your Diet by Cutting Out the Crap

 Once you find the food type or ingredient that your body doesn’t tolerate, you will want to eliminate it.

 In my case, I didn’t have to give up bread products.

 Diets are not one size fits all.
-However, to speed up the process of finding your triggers you may want to follow a restrictive diet at first.
-This will limit how many different foods and ingredients that you are having to compare.
+However, to speed up the process of finding your triggers, you may want to follow a restrictive diet at first.
+This will limit how many different foods and ingredients you are having to compare.